coandco/pywinauto/Readme.txt

 What is it
 ----------
 pywinauto is a set of python modules to automate the Microsoft Windows GUI.
-At it's simplest it allows you to send mouse and keyboard actions to windows dialogs and controls.
+At its simplest, it allows you to send mouse and keyboard actions to windows dialogs and controls.